 The assessment strategy is designed to provide students with the opportunity to demonstrate

-- their knowledge of the accounting framework and the manner in which a range of transactions would be reflected in the financial statements
+- Their knowledge of the accounting framework and how basic transactions would be reflected in the financial statements,

 Thus, the summative assessment for this module consists of:

-- A mid-semester test that assesses students’ understanding of the accounting framework and the manner in which a range of transactions would be reflected in the financial statements.
-Written and computational questions
+- A midterm test that assesses students’ understanding of the accounting framework and how basic transactions would be reflected in the financial statements.

 Formative assessment and feedback

-Class exercises and indicative questions given before the test, will be the basis of the midsessional test – students will be encouraged to research these and ask questions.
-After the class test students will be able to view their marked script so that they can judge their own performance and ask further questions to prepare for the final exam.
+- Class exercises and indicative questions given before the test, will be the basis of the midterm test – students will be encouraged to research these and ask questions.

-- help students by providing a broad introduction to the main principles of financial accounting
+- Learn the main principles of financial accounting.

 C - Cognitive/analytical